lcyin/lcyin.github.io/Profile/readme.md

 ## Habit

 ### Fitness
-Fitness is the first thing I am persist.
-I has started exercising for 3 years.
-I become confident and healthier after I workout.
-Currently, I go to gym room 4 times a week.
-Also, it is my pleasure to encourage my friends exercising with me.
+I am a active person and I like many kind of exercising.
+I will go to hiking, running workout in the GYM in my spared time.
+Also, exercising let me develop persistence

 ### Learning
-I am lazy and hate study when I am a student.
-One of the reason is I am not interest in what I study.
-After I started to work, I realised my knowledge is inadequate so I has started learning things.
-Understanding a new things make me feel exciting and satifying.
-I think it is never too late to learning.
+I like to learn new things.
+I think it is a way of communicate to the world and acquire knowledge satisfy my curiousity.

 ---